 Verbum is Bible study software, and there are literally dozens of different ways you can get to your Bible.
 Here are a few key ways you’ll use to open your Bible to a specific place.

 Open a Quickstart Layout.
 These layouts open your preferred Bible along with all of the tools you need for a certain task.
 Use Quickstart Layouts when you want to go beyond just reading a Bible.
-To open a Quickstart Layout, click the Layouts icon and select a layout from the left pane of the menu.
+To open a Quickstart Layout, click Layouts and select a layout from the left pane of the menu.

 Set Your Preferred Bible

-Your preferred (or “default”) Bible is the Bible version that Verbum will open when you open a Bible using the Go Box, a layout, and every other time you perform an action that opens a Bible in Verbum.
+Your preferred (or “default”) Bible is the Bible version that Verbum will open when you open a Bible using the Command Box, a layout, and every other time you perform an action that opens a Bible in Verbum.
 To set what Bible version you want to be preferred, find it in the Library, right-click it, then select Prioritize this resource.
 A prioritization panel will appear, with your selected Bible version at the top.
 That’s it!
 The Bible you selected will become the default Bible throughout Verbum.

 Did you know?
 You can prioritize other kinds of resources, like commentaries and lexicons, as well.
 Learn more.